 Later, it was said that Baker was also traveling with Bill Anderson and Bert Griffin, who managed to escape.
 John Maloy would say that he saw Baker the morning of his capture and said Baker “exhibited a paper he claimed was commission as Colonel in the Confederate army.”
 However, this made no sense, as Baker was a known Free State advocate.

-When he returned, Baker was said to have been romancing 15-year-old Mary Anderson.
+Baker was said to have been romancing 15-year-old Mary Anderson when he returned.
 However, Arthur Baker married 17-year-old Annis Secor on May 14, 1862.
 Her parents had been living on Baker’s farm.

 This may have disturbed the Anderson family, who thought he would wed Mary since he had paid her so much attention.
 Oral history passed down by locals claimed that Baker may have gotten Mary pregnant, which would have escalated contentions.